RingCentral

 From the Chat connection section, copy the code from the Code to include field and include it in a web page.

 Step 7.
-Talk to your bot
+Talk to your AI Agent

 When the agent is talking to the user, the Agent label displays to indicate that the user messages are routed to a helpdesk agent.